 About our Graduate Department

-The Graduate English Department, with more than 70 full-time faculty members and over 200 graduate students, was formed under the direction of A.S.P.
+The Graduate English Department, with more than 70 full-time faculty members and approximately 150 graduate students, was formed under the direction of A.S.P.
 Woodhouse in 1947 (although the first graduate degree was awarded in 1910).
 The success of its faculty and graduates alike contributes to its prestigious reputation as one of the strongest and most diverse graduate programs in North America.
 The distinguished graduate faculty represents a wide array of approaches to the study of literature that includes both rigorous historical scholarship and the innovations of new theoretical, cultural, and interdisciplinary methods.
 The research of recently hired faculty in African Literature, Queer Theory, Indigenous Literature, Asian North American Literature, and Gender Studies frequently intersects with the interests of faculty who work in historical periods, producing new clusters of expertise and fresh conjunctions of inquiry.

 Follow the links below for more information about the Graduate Department.